Warp Drives and Closed Timelike Curves: The weak energy condition with a non-unit lapse

 In any case, if we restrict ourselves to a sufficiently-smooth and quickly-decaying vector field $\bm{\beta}$, we can see that the addition of a non-unit lapse to the Natário class of warp drives does not change the WEC violation, as was suggested as a possibility in \cite{Santiago_2022}.
 This is ignoring the case that $\rho=0=\partial_{[i}\beta_{j]}$ everywhere, discussed below.

 The integrated Eulerian energy density,

 can however be made arbitrarily small simply by making $N$ large where $\nabla\bm{\beta}$ is large.
-If we imagine that $\bm{\beta}$ takes a typical ``warp-drive-like'' shape with $\nabla\bm{\beta}$ only large inside a thin shell surrounding the passengers, then we see that $\rho$ is only large inside the shell.
+If we imagine that $\bm{\beta}$ takes a typical `warp-drive-like' shape with $\nabla\bm{\beta}$ only large inside a thin shell surrounding the passengers, then we see that $\rho$ is only large inside the shell.
 Then making $N$ large here can reduce $E_{tot}$ to arbitrarily small values, without affecting the inside passengers or even the duration of the journey as measured by them.

-The trade-off is that this would make the duration of the journey as experienced by the matter \emph{inside} the shell larger by a factor of order $N$.
-Depending on the field sourcing this energy, and the resilience of the components used in the warp drive's construction to wear and tear, this could prove to be a serious problem.
+The trade-off is that this would make the duration of the journey as experienced by the matter \emph{inside} the shell larger by a factor of order $N$, as already noted in \cite{Lobo} (chapter 11, footnote 1).